-- Develop a detailed and critical knowledge of the theories, principles, values and approaches to people leadership and change management - Develop a critical understanding of how leaders enable staff to engage in their vision of the future and then support staff as they work to achieve that vision - Develop a detailed understanding of the role of leaders in creating high performance organisations - Enable students to evaluate and synthesise approaches to leadership to meet current needs and achieve future objectives

-- 1. Demonstrate critical understanding of approaches to leadership, management and enterprise - 2.
+- Develop a detailed and critical knowledge of the theories, principles, values and approaches to people leadership and change management - Develop a critical understanding of how leaders enable staff to engage in their vision of the future and then support staff as they work to achieve that vision - Develop a detailed understanding of the role of leaders in creating high performance organisations - Enable students to evaluate and synthesise approaches to leadership to meet current needs and achieve future objectives - ASSESSED LEARNING OUTCOMES: (additional guidance below) - At the end of the module the learner will be expected to be able to: - 1.
+Demonstrate critical understanding of approaches to leadership, management and enterprise - 2.
 Analyse and evaluate the impact of the business environment and organisational culture on the leadership and change management strategies - 3.
 Critically appraise the effectiveness of approaches to leadership and change management

-DATE OF APPROVAL: 05/2015 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2015 SCHOOL/PARTNER: Highlands College

-DATE(S) OF APPROVED
+DATE OF APPROVAL: 05/2015 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2015 SCHOOL/PARTNER: Highlands College DATE(S) OF APPROVED CHANGE: TERM/SEMESTER: All Year

-CHANGE:

-TERM/SEMESTER: All Year

-ACADEMIC YEAR: 2016-17 NATIONAL COST CENTRE: 133 MODIII E I EADER: Dat Pilov OTHER MODILI E STAFE: None
+ACADEMIC YEAR: 2018-19 NATIONAL COST CENTRE: 133